Much of the food we eat today is never touched by human hands until the moment we lift it to our gaping mouths.

 Click to read our sci-fi short Mono-Cheezel recently published in U+ZINE by Plurality University.

-BIOs of artists:
+BIOs of co-creators:

 Matt Cornell is an Asia-Pacific based choreographer working to ask better questions.
 His career interrogates how we embody systems – social, cultural, political, or technological – and in turn how these systems embody us by forming communities and informing identities.
 His work takes multiple forms including dancing, performance, sound composition, writing, podcasting, and curation, in varying contexts including in theatres, galleries, public spaces, and online.
 Across these radically different contexts is the core effort of creating spaces, events, and experiences through which we can gather, to share something which might give rise to new ways to know ourselves and each other and the stories we tell ourselves.
 That we may get better at living together.